Cast and Attached Shadow Detection via Iterative Light and Geometry Reasoning: Introduction

 {\ding{51}} {\ding{55}}

+Shadows define how we perceive shape, depth, and illumination in visual scenes.
+They are commonly categorized into two types: cast shadows, which appear on external surfaces and reveal spatial relations between objects \cite{Lalonde10, panagopoulos2009robust, panagopoulos2012simultaneous, Sunkavalli2010VisibilitySU}, and attached shadows, which form directly on an object's surface when light is blocked due to the surface's geometry and orientation relative to the light source \cite{Zhu2012ObjectbasedCA, Shadow_tracking}.
+Together, these two shadow types encode complementary cues about scene structure and illumination, enriching visual realism and 3D perception \cite{Chuang2003, Wang2020PeopleAS, Zhang2019ImprovingSS, yang2025mli}.

+However, most modern shadow detection methods predict a unified shadow mask~\cite{Vicente-etal-ECCV16,yang2023silt,Hu2019RevisitingSD}, or ignore attached shadows entirely~\cite{Chen2021TriplecooperativeVS,Wang_2018_CVPR,wang2020instance} (see \cref{tab: datasets}).
+As a result, \textbf{explicitly} modeling attached shadows remains largely unexplored in the literature, despite their potential usefulness in downstream applications.
+In 3D shape reconstruction, attached shadows provide strong cues about local surface orientation and therefore reveal valuable information about the underlying geometry of objects.
+In shadow removal, separate cast and attached masks enable more targeted correction of receiving surfaces and object regions.
+As a simple illustration, applying an existing method~\cite{guo2023shadowformer} with separate cast and attached masks improves removal quality over using a single unified mask (see \cref{fig: motivation}).

+Yet attached shadow detection is far more than a simple extension of existing shadow detection approaches.
+As we will show experimentally, naive adaptations of current methods \cite{zhu18b, Hu2019RevisitingSD, chen2020multi, zhu2021mitigating, zhu2022single, yang2023silt} fall short; see \cref{fig: teaser} for typical predictions.
+This difficulty arises because cast and attached shadows are governed by different formation mechanisms: cast shadows are often driven by object boundaries and produce relatively contiguous regions of contrast, amenable to appearance-based detection.
+Attached shadows, by contrast, arise from the interplay between surface orientation and illumination.
+They follow object geometry closely, often appearing fragmented with weak contrast, and resist detection without explicit reasoning about scene geometry and lighting.

-To bridge this gap, we introduce a framework that jointly detects cast and attached shadows by explicitly modeling their dependence on light direction and surface geometry.
-The core idea is straightforward: surface regions that face away from the light are expected to be in shadow.
-With a known light direction and reliable surface normals \cite{yang2024depth}, attached shadows can be directly inferred; when lighting is unknown, cast and attached shadows provide strong cues to recover it.
-We exploit this reciprocal relationship between light estimation and shadow formation to form a closed feedback loop, in which each component iteratively refines the other.
-This physically grounded formulation unifies classical illumination reasoning \cite{funka1995combining, stander1999detection, samaras2003incorporating, guoPami, panagopoulos2012simultaneous} with modern deep shadow detection.
+We therefore introduce a framework that jointly detects cast and attached shadows by modeling their physical dependence on light direction and surface geometry.
+The key insight is simple: under direct illumination, surfaces facing away from the light receive no direct light and therefore form attached shadows.
+This relationship works in both directions.
+Given a light direction\footnote{We assume a single dominant directional light source.} and surface normals, we can estimate a partial attached-shadow map.
+Conversely, given observed shadows and scene geometry, we can partially reason about the light direction.
+We exploit this reciprocal relationship through a closed-loop, dual-module architecture, in which a shadow detection module and a light estimation module mutually refine each other across iterative passes.